datahub-project/datahub/docs/lineage/airflow.md

 If you're not seeing lineage in DataHub, check the following:

 - Validate that the plugin is loaded in Airflow.
 Go to Admin -> Plugins and check that the DataHub plugin is listed.
+- With the v2 plugin, it should also print a log line like `INFO  [datahub_airflow_plugin.datahub_listener] DataHub plugin v2 using DataHubRestEmitter: configured to talk to <datahub_url>` during Airflow startup, and the `airflow plugins` command should list `datahub_plugin` with a listener enabled.
 - If using the v2 plugin's automatic lineage, ensure that the `enable_extractors` config is set to true and that automatic lineage is supported for your operator.
 - If using manual lineage annotation, ensure that you're using the `datahub_airflow_plugin.entities.Dataset` or `datahub_airflow_plugin.entities.Urn` classes for your inlets and outlets.